Barbour's map turtle

 Barbour's map turtle (Graptemys barbouri) is a species of turtle in the family Emydidae.
 The species is native to the southeastern United States.

 Geographic range

 G. barbouri is found in rivers located in southeastern Alabama, the western panhandle of Florida, and southwestern Georgia.

+Habitat Preference

+G. barbouri have been shown to prefer areas in deeper water, close to rocky areas with large amounts of woody debris.

 Etymology

 The specific name or epithet, barbouri, is in honor of American herpetologist Thomas Barbour.